HeapHopper/Spotit/markdown/02_exploratory_data_analysis.md

-It seems that the zero poppularity is actually a late years trend, this makes me more comfortable working with this data.
+It seems that the zero popularity is actually a late years trend, this makes me more comfortable working with this data.

 ![tobecontinued.jpg](02_exploratory_data_analysis_files/tobecontinued.jpg)